ryzam/devops/docs/00-introduction-presentation.md

 # Result: IDENTICAL behavior everywhere! 🎉
 ```

-### Speaker Notes
-- Emphasize the "package once, run anywhere" concept
-- Use analogy: "Containers are like shipping containers - standardized, portable"
-- Demo if possible: Build and run a simple container live
-- Show how it solves the "works on my machine" problem

 **Live Demo (if possible):** Build and run a simple ASP.NET Core or Node.js container

 ---